MineboxOS/minebox/sia/README.md

   --> Right now, stick with 100% redundancy.
 * We need (web) UI for SIA details and uploader progress, how do we integrate that?
-  --> Target to run Minebox UI as a Rock-on and have that integrated there.
+  --> Target to have that integrated in Minebox UI.
 * Upload can take over all your outgoing bandwidth (and take it for a longer time after upload is said to be finished), is this a problem?
 * Can we do some kind of traffic shaping/prioritization of sia to ensure the